 - 1998 Protocols on Heavy Metals and Persistent Organic Pollutants (POPs)

-- 1999 Protocol to abate acidification, eutrophication and ground-level ozone (Gothenburg protocol) concerning the reduction of emissions of sulphur dioxide (SO2), nitrogen oxides (NOx), volatile organic compounds (VOCs) and ammonia (NH3)
+- 1999 Protocol to abate acidification, eutrophication and ground-level ozone (Gothenburg protocol) concerning the reduction of emissions of sulphur dioxide (SO2), nitrogen oxides (NOx), volatile organic compounds (VOCs), ammonia (NH3), and fine particles (2.5).

 Compliance with the CLRTAP